K0-80/fathom-1.21/src/main/resources/ideas.md

 - mirage needs rework (made cooldowns  longer, hopefully it helps)
 - involnble during dash  weapon
 - steal heart containers weapon
+- trap enemay and you in a 1v1 box weapon
 - Custom cooldown system for all modded items
 DONE - shatterd totem: for only with the life of another can you revive yourslf DONE - make only way to get totem a woodlen mantion
+- voodoo doll item crafted with dna sample, voodoo doll in ur inventory = you cant damage the person its linked to
+-